 AI and IBM Watson technology – like asking an expert engineer

 Our design thinking project evaluated the abilities of IBM Watson AI technology to analyze the unstructured data in the countermeasure request forms.
 I also built a machine learning model using IBM SPSS Modeler software to supplement the Watson capability.
-The project showed that our designers can set up appropriate tags to classify problems and search on them through a chatbot user interface.
+The project showed that our designers can set up appropriate tags to classify problems and search on them through a virtual assistant user interface.
 This search capability can help identify past issues to reduce some of the design reworks we currently encounter.

 We also have a large amount of data in enterprise data stores, but we couldn’t search them effectively.
 The trial AI system shows that Watson solutions and AI models can recognize and classify our documents and give them appropriative tags.